tetianaYer/MixDrinks-ios/README.md

 # The MixDrinks app

-#### The application provide an information about cocktails and short steps for cook the cocktails.
-The application also provide a list of goods and tools which you need to cock the cocktail.
+#### The application provides information about cocktails and short steps for making the cocktails.
+The application also lists the ingredients and tools you need to make the cocktail.

 ## Download app